161chihuahuas/dusk/whitepaper.md

 This is certainly not an exhaustive list.
 If you share in the spirit of this work but are not any of the above, then dusk is a program you can run and forget about.
 And you get to help me - us - make this work possible.

-With all of that said, right now, dusk isn't any of these things.
-It's an anonymous content-addressable distributed hash table.
-The *purpose* of dusk is to do some of the hardest parts of building the applications described above.
-This project is an *invitation* to build more tools to keep us safe.

 I'm of the mind that technology is not neutral.
 It is an expression of our values and interests.
 This project is an expression of my value for autonomy in the midst of rising fascism.
 This project is an expression of my interest in keeping my friends safe while we oppose it.

 In short, dusk is a platform for privacy respecting applications that serve people at risk of experiencing censorship, coercion, and state violence.
 And with that, let's talk about risk.